oracle-livelabs/apex/social-media-app/10-get-device-location/10-get-device-location.md

 ## Task 1: Create Map Region

-We are going to drag a map region item into the Dialogs, Drawers and Popups region of the Page Designer Layout section and then configure it. **Note**: This is an alternate way of placing page components on the page.
-You can still use the previous method of right-clicking on the tree to create a new region.
+We will add a map region by dragging it into the Dialogs, Drawers, and Popups section of the Page Designer Layout.
+Then, we will configure its settings.

+**Note:** This is an alternative way to add page components.
+You can still use the previous method of right-clicking on the rendering tree to create a new region.

-1. In the Layout section, scroll down to the bottom of the page, so that you can see the Dialogs, Drawers and Popups region.
+1. In the Layout section, scroll down to the bottom of the page, so that you can see the **Dialogs, Drawers and Popups** region.

    ![Layout pane in Page Designer](images/layout-pane.png)